FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

 3. The next line sets the idle mode of our motor to **brake** mode, which essentially means that the motor will try to stop itself from moving when we give it a command of `0`.

 4. Lastly, we set the current limit.
-If a motor experiences too much current it could get seriously damaged.
+If a motor experiences too much current for a sustained period of time it could get seriously damaged.
 This line of code is absolutely necessary to prevent that risk.
+The value of this current limit depends on the type of motor we are using.
+In this case, we are using a NEO 550 motor which is a smaller variant of the NEO motor and needs a relatively low current limit to prevent damage.

 For the flowchart, this section corresponds to the first step: "Create the roller intake subsystem with all of its motors."

 ### Update Function